Three Spanish Caminos

 There are many other Camino routes, most of which end in Santiago.
 They are usually well-marked routes with cheap dormitory-style accommodations called albergues where the walkers, who are called pilgrims or peregrinos, can spend the night.
 The routes are popular with people who want to do a long-distance walk on a budget, regardless of any religious affiliation.
 Many people start the hike alone and join groups of fellow pilgrims along the route, forming a temporary community.

 There are many options, including routes from Portugal and Spain’s north coast.
 On September 12, 2024, I left the Spanish city of Leon, heading north on the Camino del Salvador for Oviedo, 121 km away.
-When I got to Oviedo, I will turned west on the Camino Primitivo towards Santiago de Compostela, 321 km away.
+When I got to Oviedo, I turned west on the Camino Primitivo towards Santiago de Compostela, 321 km away.
 So Why did I choose the Salvador and Primitivo?
-Perversely, because they are the hardest of the routes, with the most hills to climb, the furthest distance between villages, and the fewest options for food and drink along the way.
-This means that the routes are much more beautiful, include more mountain trails, and require fewer kilometres of trudging along the side of a paved road.
+Perversely, because they are the hardest of the routes, with the most hills to climb, the furthest distance between villages, and the fewest options for food, drink and accommodation along the way.
+This means the routes are much more beautiful, include more mountain trails, and require fewer kilometres of trudging along the side of a paved road.
 They are also much less travelled.

 Packing for the Camino